March 2021 County Labor Market Information

-The San Luis Obispo County Monthly Employment Report (February 2020) shows a increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (February 2021) shows an increase in the civilian labor force, an increase in civilian employment, and a slight decrease in civilian unemployment.

-The California Employment Development Department (EDD) reported the unemployment rate was 3.0% in February 2020, down from a revised 3.1% in January 2020.
-SLO County still holds the 7th lowest Unemployment Rate in California.
-The unadjusted Unemployment Rate in California is 4.3% and 3.8% for the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 6.3% in February 2021, down from a revised 6.8% in January 2021.
+SLO County is ranked the 6th lowest Unemployment Rate in the state.
+The unadjusted Unemployment Rate in California is 9.4% and 6.6% for the nation during the same period.

 Month-over Job Changes